kenjdavidson/jekyll-lagomier/customization.md

 ---
-layout: default
+layout: page
-title: Customization
+title: Customizing Lagmier
 permalink: /customization/
+read_time: 5 min read
 ---

-# Customizing Lagomier

 The next thing to do is start customizing and adding content to your site.
 The following options are available when doing so: